lanl/scico/docs/source/contributing.rst

       git commit -m "Add new usage example"

-5. Return to the main SCICO repository, ensure the ``main`` branch is checked out, add/commit the new script and updated submodule:
+6. Return to the main ``scico`` repository root directory, ensure the ``main`` branch is checked out, add/commit the new script and updated submodule:

    ::